-- a lean angle sensor to stop the engine in case of a turnover.
-In this case, the engine trouble warning light will come on, but this is not a malfunction.
-Turn the key to "OFF" and then to "ON" to turn off the warning light.
+- a lean angle sensor.
+This sensor stops the engine in case of a vehicle turnover.
+If this happens, the engine trouble warning light will come on, but this is not a malfunction.
+Turn the vehicle power off and then back on again to cancel the warning light.
 Failing to do so will prevent the engine from starting even though the engine will crank when pushing the start switch. - an engine auto-stop system.
 The engine stops automatically if left idling for 20 minutes.
 If the engine stops, simply push the start switch to restart the engine.